 I Spit on Your Grave is a 2010 American horror thriller film, and a remake of the 1978 exploitation movie Day of the Woman (better known by its re-release title, I Spit on Your Grave).
 The movie stars Sarah Butler, Chad Lindberg, Daniel Franzese and Rodney Eastman.

-The 2010 film was directed by Steven R. Monroe (Ogre; Mongolian Death Worm; The Last Halloween) from a screenplay by Stuart Morse based on a story by Meir Zarchi (who executive produced).
+The 2010 film was directed by Steven R. Monroe (Ogre; Mongolian Death Worm; The Last Halloween) from a screenplay written by Stuart Morse based on a story by Meir Zarchi (who executive produced).

 Writer Jennifer Hills (Butler) takes a retreat from the city to a charming cabin in the woods to start on her next book.
 But Jennifer’s presence in the small town attracts the attention of a few morally depraved locals who set out one night to teach this city girl a lesson.
 They break into her cabin to scare her.

 However, what starts out as terrifying acts of humiliation and intimidation, quickly and uncontrollably escalates into a night of physical abuse and torturous assault.
 But before they can kill her, Jennifer sacrifices her broken and beaten body to a raging river that washes her away.